-The physical exam practice begins later in the fall.
+The physical exam practice begins during your Origins I course.
 The first hour is a lecture, usually by a specialist of the organ system/field presented.
 The last 90 minutes are spent with a small group (different than your interviewing group) where you will practice the skills taught to you in lecture.

-Later on in the year, the class is divided into yet again another small group (usually with 1-3 other students) and you are assigned to a preceptor (usually an internal medicine doc or family practitioner in the Dayton area).
+The class is divided into yet again another small group (usually with 1-3 other students) and you are assigned to a preceptor (usually an internal medicine doc or family practitioner in the Dayton area).
 The preceptor will help you further practice your physical exam skills.
 It is common for your group to meet Friday afternoons as there is a block of time set aside for that, but scheduling is between your group and each preceptor.
 You will also be given competency sheets for your preceptor to sign as you master each physical exam skill.